blockimperiumdao/minty/README.md

 ## CSV Format

-Minty expects the CSV to conform to the following format.
+Minty expects the CSV to conform to the following format and as of version 0.2.0 expects the delimiter to be a '|' to allow passing JSON into the extra column as ',' would cause failures.
 Each should be a column:

 - title : string - the title of the artwork.
 If more than one copy, paras will append the copy number to this
 - description: string - description of the series/content.